maths/moodle-qtype_stack/doc/en/Authoring/Inputs.md

 you update the question.
 In the case of the radio button or dropdown list a single expression will be returned.
 In the case of the check boxes, we return a list of expressions.
 Note,

-* The Teacher's Answer in the input needs to be a list of objects, even if only one is correct.
+* The model answer in the input needs to be a list of objects, even if only one is correct.
 * The order of elements in this list is not certain, because we display them in a random order to students.
   It will be necessary to `setify()` this to compare with a set of answers without order becoming a problem.